11 writers selected for first 'takes' publication series

-KAINO KIM MODIG Kaino discusses the intersection of sound design & class anxiety by questioning whether higher education is necessary for art and (sound) design, and how it has affected our understanding of art as labor.
+KAINO WENNERSTRAND Kaino discusses the intersection of sound design & class anxiety by questioning whether higher education is necessary for art and (sound) design, and how it has affected our understanding of art as labor.

 TANIA NATHAN Tania’s short story and poem explores the following themes: If the process of creation from start to finish may rarely reflect what the artist foresees in making art, does the adulteration and / or changing of meaning make art less valuable?
 Who and what forces are at play in framing art?

 SOTIRIS PETRIDIS Sotiris’ essay thoroughly examines the relationship between the filmmaking community and the online streaming services in this dual nature of simultaneously being both a competitor and a helper.
 More specifically, his essay is based on the turning point of the coronavirus outbreak and how the new data has blurred the lines between conventional cinema practices and online viewing.

 AGNIESZKA POKRYWKA Agnieszka's essay bridges non-fictional storytelling and organizational decentralization to discuss film crew hierarchies as a mirror of societal structures.
 This reflection will feature discussions with people involved in female-led, minority-focused, and incisively critical film production companies.